matthewjberger/dotfiles/README.md

 ivrs_ioapic[32]=00:14.0
 ```

+This allows the touchpad to work and allows the computer to boot.

 #### Installing a WiFi Driver

 The wifi driver necessary for using the wireless chip on the Lenovo Ideapad 330s is not present on the Arch ISO by default.